Eclipse Comics: Political comics and trading cards

-Less sensational trading card sets included The Comedy Channel presents the Rock Bottom Awards by Peggy Gordon and Sienkiewicz; this was a more light-hearted set that mixed political and celebrity targets; as well as cards on baseball bloopers; James Bond, country music, and National Lampoon's Loaded Weapon.
+Other, less sensational trading card sets included The Comedy Channel presents the Rock Bottom Awards created by Peggy Gordon and Sienkiewicz; a light-hearted combining political and celebrity targets; additional sets covered baseball bloopers; James Bond, country music, and National Lampoon's Loaded Weapon.

 The company's 1992 trading card set, True Crime by Max Allan Collins, George Hagenauer, Paul Lee, Valarie Jones, Peggy Collier and Jon Bright, covering both mafia and gang figures such as Al Capone and Hymie Weiss to more recent mass killers such as John Wayne Gacy and Jeffrey Dahmer, drew considerable controversy after an Eclipse press release was picked up by Entertainment Tonight, leading to accusations of sensationalism.
 The series was also lambasted on The Today Show and The Maury Povich Show, while Michigan senators put forward a resolution to ban the cards before they had even been released, while legislators in Maryland and Arkansas made similar moves.
 Reporting on the issue, comics industry magazine Amazing Heroes noted that Shel-Tone Publications' similar Bloody Visions set had attracted no such censure when released previously.
 Yronwode later claimed Eclipse received around 10,000 items of hate mail, and wrote about the controversy when the cards were collected as a pair of albums, True Crime Vol 1 – G-Men & Gangsters and True Crime Vol 2 – Serial Killers & Mass Murderers in 1993.

 Following the success of the True Crime trading cards, in 1993 Eclipse published the two-issue series True Crime Comics as well as the True Crime Comics Special.